nerium-security/cycas/README.md

 ## Dashboard

-To make it user-friendly, we've built a dashboard so you can track the status.
+Cycas includes an optional dashboard so you can track ingestion status at a glance.

 ![Ingestion Dashboard](docs/source/_static/images/webapp_status.png)